-Report issues, get support and leave feedback in this XDA forums thread.
+Report issues, get support and leave feedback on XDA.

-BubbleUPnP Server provides new services on top of your existing UPnP/DLNA devices:
+BubbleUPnP Server provides new services, many of them running on top of your existing UPnP/DLNA devices:

-- secure Internet access to your UPnP/DLNA Media Servers content with Android BubbleUPnP and foobar2000 on Windows (or Wine).
+- secure Internet access to your UPnP/DLNA Media Servers content with Android BubbleUPnP and foobar2000.

 - stream and download your music, video, photos with your Android device from a mobile or WiFi connection with optional transcoding to reduce bandwidth.

-- no need to sync, to upload to the cloud, to register to an online service, ...
-You're in control!
+- no need to sync, to upload to the cloud, to register to an online service

 - create OpenHome Media Renderers from any UPnP AV renderer (provides on-device playlist, multiple Control Point access to the same renderer)